HectorAuvinen/adapter_experiments/README.md

 ## Environment

 There is an `environment.yml` file that contains the dependencies for the project.
-If you encounter problems in installing torch from `environment.yml`, create an empty environment and install `adapters`,`datasets`,`accelerate` and `evaluate`.
+If you encounter problems in installing torch from `environment.yml`, create an empty environment and install `adapters`,`datasets`,`accelerate` and `evaluate`:

  This will be sufficient for the project.

 ## Project Structure
 Here is an overview of the project structure: